IsaacIngram/rit-swen261-u-fund-project/docs/DesignDoc.md

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._
+For sprint 2, our MVP includes a working basket that you can add and remove items from, a working login to allow admin and helpers to login seperately, and a cupboard that stores needs and allows them to move into and out of cart.

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._